htool/ESP32_Precision-9_compass_CMPS14/README.md

 ## ESP32 board
 To have easy access to N2k [this board is recommended](https://hatlabs.github.io/sh-esp32/).
+There is a part on the board for prototyping.
+You can use this to add the CMPS14 directly on the board

 ## Goal
 - A highly accurate compass which also reports roll, pitch, rate of turn and possibly heave.